yoyedmundyoy/f1-analytics/README.md

 ```
 cd kestra_orchestrator
 ```
-Then, add your github access token to the docker-compose.yml file:
+Then, add your github access token to the docker-compose.yml file (see [here](https://youtu.be/OPlNKQZFeho?t=82) on how to get your github access token):
 ```
 environment:
       SECRET_GITHUB_ACCESS_TOKEN: <your_github_token>